-The student should be able to do a literature review based on a predefined topic in the context of service innovation.
-The approach comprises the identification of relevant literature according to the topic and an analysis as well as an evaluation of the methods presented in the literature.
+The student should be able to do a literature review based on a given topic in the context of service innovation.
+The approach comprises the identification of relevant literature according to the topic and an analysis as well as the evaluation of the methods presented in the literature.
 The practical work components should enable the student to learn about and independently use scientific methods employed e.g. in case studies or experiments.
 The student learns to present his results in a paper and in front of an audience on an academic level.
 This process is helpful for further scientific work like the master or doctoral thesis.

-The Practical Seminar Service Innovation teaches both a theoretical foundation and practical methods.
-Using a case example of real challenges in the area of Service Innovation, application and adaptation of innovation methods are taught and the results presented.
+The Practical Seminar Service Innovation conveys both a theoretical foundation and practical methods.
+Using a case example of real-world challenges in the area of Service Innovation, application and adaptation of innovation methods are taught and the results are presented.
 This project work applies conceptual, analytical and creative methods.

-The basic literature will be announced together with specific topic.
+The foundational literature will be announced together with the individual topics.

-Due to the project work, the number of participants is limited and requires knowledge about models, concepts and approaches that are taught in the Service Innovation lecture.
+Due to the project work, the number of participants is limited and participation requires knowledge about models, concepts and approaches that are taught in the Service Innovation lecture.
 Having taken the Service Innovation lecture or demonstrating equivalent knowledge is a prerequisite for participating in this Practical Seminar.
 Details for registration will be announced on the web pages for this course.

-Course: Service Innovation [2540468]
+Course: Service Analytics [2595501]

-Coordinators: Gerhard Satzger, Andreas Neus Part of the modules: Business & Service Engineering (p.
-29)[IW4BWLISM4], Service Management (p.
-31)[IW4BWLISM6]
+Coordinators: T. Setzer, H. Fromm Part of the modules: Service Management (p.
+28)[IW4BWLISM6], Advanced CRM (p.
+22)[IW4BWLISM1]